-The Town's existing facilities include Greenville Park, which is operated by the Floyd County Department of Parks and Recreation.
+The Town's existing facilities include Greenville Park, which is operated by the Floyd County Parks and Rec Department.
 Additional Recreational facilities in the vicinity of the town are operated by the school system.
 The goal is to increase accessibility of existing parks and foster partnerships with Floyd County to increase programs and activities in these parks.
 To address future demands of the Town, the following community facilities are needed:

-- The development of a community center (with possible partnership with NAFCS) - The development of smaller neighborhood parks, on the east and west segments of town.
+- The development of a community center (with possible partnership with NAFCS) - The Town should partner with the Floyd County Parks to continue to preserve and improve the Greenville Park facilities. - The development of smaller neighborhood parks, on the east and west segments of town.
 This would supplement the current park system and provide additional recreational opportunities.